Fireman's Fund Insurance Company

-Fireman's Fund Insurance Company was an insurance company based in Petaluma, California which provided personal, commercial property and casualty insurance products in the United States.

-The company was a principal U.S. subsidiary of Allianz, a global financial services company, and, the 20th largest corporation in the world based on the revenue (Fortune Global 500, August 2010).
-Allianz employed nearly 155,000 people worldwide.
+Fireman's Fund Insurance Company was an insurance company based in Novato, California which provided personal, commercial property, and casualty insurance products in the United States.
+The company was a principal U.S. subsidiary of Allianz, a global financial services company.

 Fireman's Fund offered a ranging portfolio of coverage including personal auto, homeowners, excess and collections insurance for high-net-worth clients.
-Commercial insurance products included entertainment, business office policies, workers compensation, general, professional, excess liability, auto, farm and ranch coverage etc..
+Commercial insurance products included entertainment, business office policies, workers' compensation, general, professional, excess liability, auto, farm, and ranch coverage.

 History

 Fireman's Fund Insurance Company was founded in 1863 in San Francisco.
-Its name reflects its founding mission in which 10 percent of profits were paid to the widows and orphans of fallen firefighters.
+Its name reflected its founding mission in which 10 percent of profits were paid to the widows and orphans of fallen firefighters.

-In recent years, the company had continued a similar social mission through its Heritage Program, in which it provided millions of dollars each year in grants for equipment, training, and educational programs to local fire departments across the United States.
+The company had continued a similar social mission through its Heritage Program, in which it provided millions of dollars each year in grants for equipment, training, and educational programs to local fire departments across the United States.

-Since its inception, Fireman's Fund had insured some of America's notable landmarks and inventions, including the Golden Gate Bridge and the Spirit of St. Louis.
+Since its inception, Fireman's Fund had insured some of America's landmarks and inventions, including the Golden Gate Bridge and the Spirit of St. Louis.

-Fireman's Fund was the largest insurer and underwriter in the Hollywood film industry, insuring motion picture productions since the silent film era.
+Fireman's Fund was previously the largest insurer and underwriter in the Hollywood film industry, insuring motion picture productions since the silent film era.
 The company also underwrote reality television shows, concerts, and special events.
 Its largest film insurance payout was a $15 million claim after star John Candy died during production of the 1994 film Wagons East.

-In September 2014 it was announced in the German press that Allianz Global Corporate & Specialty (AGCS), Allianz Group's specialty corporate insurer, would fully integrate Fireman's Fund's commercial property/casualty insurance business beginning on January 1, 2015.
+In September 2014, it was announced in the German press that Allianz Global Corporate & Specialty (AGCS), Allianz Group's specialty corporate insurer, would fully integrate Fireman's Fund's commercial property/casualty insurance business beginning on January 1, 2015.
 In a move following the announcement of the integration, ACE agreed to acquire Fireman's Fund Insurance Co.’s personal lines business for a total of $365 million.
 The deal closed in the second quarter of 2015.